 Similar in shape to the untrained eye, if you’re looking for a rectangular diamond to act as your forever adornment, a radiant or simulated emerald cut diamond ring may be the right choice for you.
 Although these shapes share some traits, there are a few key differences that set them apart.
 Below, you’ll learn everything that you need to know when choosing between these dramatic stones.
-Read on to discover the differences between radiant cut vs emerald cut.
+Read on to discover the differences between the radiant cut vs emerald cut engagement ring.

 What Is a Radiant Cut Diamond